Enrolment is personal at Andale

 Does the school have a uniform?

 Yes.
-The uniform brings a sense of school pride and helps the students to be ready for the school day.
+The uniform brings a sense of school pride and belonging to the Andale community.

 Does the school have behavioural expectations of its students?